dji-sdk/Mobile-SDK-Tutorial/Android-FPVDemo/en/FPVDemo/Part1/FPVDemo_Part1_en.md

 ~~~

-(3) Additionally, we will need to pause the AOA data connection service when the app paused, meaning that it is partially visible, and resume the data connection when the app is resumed, meaning it is once again fully visible.
+(3) Additionally, we will need to pause the AOA data connection service when the app paused (when it is partially visible), and resume the data connection when the app is resumed (when it is once again fully visible).

-Create a new Android Activity Page called '**DemoBaseActivity**', and add the following code.
+Create a new Android Activity Page called **DemoBaseActivity**, and add the following code.
 This code allows you to pause or resume the AOA data connection service when the **onPause()** or **onResume()** lifecycle callbacks are called.

 This will be our project's base activity.
-Change your 'FPVActivity' class header so that it now extends 'DemoBaseActivity', rather than 'Activity'.
+Change your **FPVActivity** class header so that it now extends **DemoBaseActivity**, rather than **Activity**.
 ~~~java
 	...
 	@Override